The Led Zeppelin tribute bands I perform with

 The first few gigs I did in 2010 were wonderful, mostly flying gigs to large audiences, and they convinced me that compared to The Who (having come off 3.5 years as John Entwistle), Led Zeppelin was REALLY POPULAR, and audiences came out and responded WAY more that I had been used to.
 Next to possibly a Beatles tribute, I would rate Zep trib audiences as the most enthusiastic tribute fans out there, and the gigs and accomodations reflected this as well.
 But more than these reasons, I find this music way more interetsing, challenging and rewarding to learn and perform, and the music GROOVES in a way Pete Townshend's never did.

-Reactions to the band have been great - they have been established for more than 14 years, and their regular fan base in the SF Bay area have been very welcoming to me.
+Reactions to the band continue to be great - they have been established for almost 20 years, and their regular fan base in the SF Bay area have been very welcoming to me.
 They have toured across the United States and the Carribean, and we hope in the future to get more established in both casinos and some possible international touring.
 I am a full member of this band, and am commited to not only continuing to become a better JPJ, but to help continue this band's success.

 L.A.
-Zeppelin is a new band for 2013, featuring seasoned Los Angeles pros based out of Lake Arrowhead, California (about 1.5 hours east of Los Angeles).
-These guys are great players, love the material, and have toured for years in both a CHICAGO and EAGLES tribute band, so we hope to be performing at the same casinos and festivals they have been working soon!
+Zeppelin features seasoned Los Angeles pros based out of Lake Arrowhead, California (about 1.5 hours east of Los Angeles).
+These guys are great players, love the material, and have toured for years in both a CHICAGO and EAGLES tribute band, so I always welcome a call for gigs with them.

-Led Zepplica, based out of Ventura, CA, is one of the best tributes I know, and was the Zep tribute I was most hoping to join in 2010, only to find out that they were looking for a JPJ in 2009 and had no idea I would have been interested.
+Led Zepplica, based out of Ventura, CA, has some very strong players, and was the Zep tribute I was most hoping to join in 2010, only to find out that they were looking for a JPJ in 2009 and had no idea I would have been interested.
 I had done a couple double bills with them while doing The Who, and loved the band (especially their drummer Darryl Johnson, who really puts across Bonzo's intensity, and has "the foot" that really identifies Bonzo's feel).
 By the time I was looking for a band to join, they had long since found their current JPJ, but have kept in touch and have invited me to fill in on a few gigs since.
 Their singer, Joe Retta, has an incredible voice and excellent Robert Plant stage manner (he also performs as Freddie Mercury in Queen Nation, and fronts The Sweet when they tour).
 Their guitarist Lenny Mann is a great guitarist, and an old pro in the tribute business (he also runs the website Tribute City).

 Performing with Zepplica is very different from performing with Heartbreaker - Heartbreaker is very rehearsed, and focuses on the radio hits, with only some "live" versions of solos and arangements.
 Zepplica, much like the real Led Zeppelin, goes for it with little reahearsal (none with me to this date), and really goes for the live vibe and extended live arrangements.
 It requires a bit more homework on my part, but I enjoy the challenge of "flying without a net", playing many songs with them for the first time EVER.
 I look forward to future opportunities to play with them as a fill in JPJ, and hope to continue to please both the band and their audiences when I do.

 Chicago's Led Zeppelin 2 has performed off and on for over 10 years, but since 2009 have started touring the US once or twice a year.
-My first set of shows with them include an Albuquerque Casino and a group of shows in the Great Lakes area (including Wisconsin, Minnesota and Michigan).
-Great guys, very pro, hopefully more shows to come (check the Video and Songs page for live video with the band).
+I got to play a few fill in shows with them in 2011-2012, including a group of shows in the Great Lakes area (including Wisconsin, Minnesota and Michigan) and a quick East Coast run including the Gramercy Theatre in NYC and The Paradise Rock Club in Boston.
+Great guys, very pro (check the Video and Songs page for live video with the band).

 I welcome the challenge of being dropped into other Zep tributes as a fill in JPJ,